davidkabiito/Sentitel/README.md

 Results
 =================
 The table below shows the results obtained using both machine learning and deep learning approaches.
 The evaluation methods used are strict accuracy, Macro-F1 and AUC.
+There results are reported both in terms of aspect category detection and sentiment classification.

 ![results_table](https://user-images.githubusercontent.com/43681553/73733163-80ab0680-474c-11ea-9dee-1e596b03236d.png)